 The Female Pathways (Asdzáán Be’eena’ in Navajo) program was designed through a collaboration between Johns Hopkins Center for Indigenous Health and Navajo Nation community members and cultural experts.
 With the goal to promote protective factors that are associated with preventing risky sexual behaviors and substance use among adolescents, the program engages girls ages 10-14 and their mother or other female caregiver in 11 sessions.
-Sessions are taught either with the child and caregiver as a pair or in small groups of children and caregivers together, and delivered by local family health coaches trained and hired by the Center for American Indian Health.
+Sessions are taught either with the youth and caregiver as a pair or in small groups of youth and caregivers together, and delivered by local family health coaches trained and hired by the Center for Indigenous Health.

 EVIDENCE TO DATE